enurberk/My-Java-Projects-OOP/README.md

 # My-OOP-Projects-(Java)
-There are many codes about OOP (in Java Language).
-This codes from my OOP lecture. while i studied, i wrote this codes.
+There are 51 projectsmabout OOP (in Java Language).
+This codes from my OOP lecture.
+While i studied, i wrote this codes.